 Long known for having no income tax and being a popular choice for incorporating a business, Nevada has some big changes underfoot that could affect you if you run a business (or are incorporated there).

-If you're thinking about starting a business in Nevada, or already have and want to set it up as an LLC, you probably have a lot of questions about why an LLC is best for you.
 Before we get into the costs for forming an LLC in Nevada, let's address some of your other questions.

 One of the first things you need to do when you start a business is apply for any and all business permits and licenses that you’re required to have.